Magistrates' court (England and Wales): Either-way offences

 When an either-way offence is charged at the Magistrates' court, magistrates are responsible for deciding whether to send it to the Crown Court.

 If the charge is an either-way offence, the "allocation" procedure is carried out.
 In this procedure, defendants must indicate what plea to the charge would be.
-If the defendant indicates a plea of "not guilty", or declines to indicate a plea, the court hears an outline of the facts from the prosecution and representations from the defendant or his representative, and then determines whether the case is suitable for summary trial or not.
+If the defendant indicates a plea of "not guilty", or declines to indicate a plea, the court hears an outline of the facts from the prosecution and representations from the defendant or their representative, and then determines whether the case is suitable for summary trial or not.
 The court will decline jurisdiction to try the case if it decides that the sentencing powers of the magistrates' court are likely to be inadequate to deal with the case, or if the case is particularly complex.
 If the court accepts jurisdiction, the defendant will then be offered the option to have the case dealt with at Crown Court.

 If the defendant indicates a plea of guilty, the magistrates may proceed to sentence the defendant, either immediately or after receipt of a pre-sentence report from HMPPS, or commit them to the Crown Court for sentence there.